How new NASA tech gets used on Earth—from sportswear to beer

 Commercialization is only one type of technology transfer.
 NASA know-how has also supplemented search and rescue efforts—from overhauling firefighting protection equipment to repurposing remote-sensing radar technology to detect small movements from buried survivors.
 After large disasters, “sometimes we’ll get a call from the state department, asking, ‘What do y’all got?
 Is there anything that can help with this?'” says Lockney.

-When 33 Chilean miners were trapped underground in 2010, NASA not only sent engineers who helped design a rescue sled, but also psychologists specializing in confinement and reentry to help mitigate panicking and prepare the miners from emerging to an assault of cameras.
+When 33 Chilean miners were trapped underground in 2010, NASA not only sent engineers, who helped design a rescue sled, but also psychologists specializing in confinement and reentry to help mitigate panicking and prepare the miners from emerging to an assault of cameras.
 And shortly after the pandemic shut down the world two years ago, a handful of Jet Propulsion Laboratory engineers crafted a simplified ventilator that didn’t rely on the traditional supply chain for parts.
 After getting emergency FDA clearance, it licensed it for free to 40 companies around the world.

 Toward the future

 A Spinoffs of Tomorrow section highlights 20 NASA technologies ready for commercialization.
-They include a biometric identity verification system to unlock phones and computers using heartbeats, a nanomaterial thin-film device that converts carbon dioxide into fuel, and self-healing aluminum that can repair cracks and reverse damage in structures such as aircraft, tanks, and fuel lines.
+They include a biometric identity verification system to unlock phones and computers using heartbeats, a nano-material thin-film device that converts carbon dioxide into fuel, and self-healing aluminum that can repair cracks and reverse damage in structures, such as aircraft, tanks, and fuel lines.

 Lockney noted other technologies in development, such as growing blood, tissues, and cell cultures in microgravity for pharmaceutical experiments.
 Given the agency’s ambitions for long-term human space missions, Lockney speculates about future advances in medical technology and telemedicine, along with new materials and microgravity manufacturing techniques, and methods for cleaning air and water.
-“We’re going to need to recycle that in space and we need to do that here on Earth,” he says.
+“We’re going to need to recycle that in space, and we need to do that here on Earth,” he says.

 His only certainty is surprise.
 “The fun part is, I don’t know what we’re going to need next or what problem we’re going to run into, who’s going to use it or how,” he says.
 “And that’s the part I find the most fascinating.”